OpenChargingCloud/ChargyMobileApp/README.md

 #### leaflet.js

 Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps: https://leafletjs.com
-Note: leaflet comes with additional CSS and image files for markers etc.pp.
+**Note**: leaflet comes with additional CSS and image files for markers etc.pp.
 Those have to be copied into the www.src folder!

 ```
 npm install leaflet